moby/buildkit/frontend/dockerfile/docs/reference.md

 > **Warning**
 >
-> Do not use your root directory, `/`, as the `PATH` as it causes the build to
+> Do not use your root directory, `/`, as the `PATH` for  your build context, as
-> transfer the entire contents of your hard drive to the Docker daemon.
+> it causes the build to transfer the entire contents of your hard drive to the
+> Docker daemon.
 {:.warning}

 To use a file in the build context, the `Dockerfile` refers to the file specified